ArlingtonCouncilOfPTAs/tech-guide/techsoup.md

 # TechSoup
 [TechSoup](https://www.techsoup.org) is a service which validates Non-Profit status and connects organizations with technology services at a reduced cost.
-This is a pre-requisite to signing up for [Google Workspaces for Non-Profits](https://www.google.com/nonprofits/).
+This is a prerequisite to signing up for [Google Workspaces for Non-Profits](https://www.google.com/nonprofits/).

 # Sign Up
 1. Create a personal account at Tech Soup using your own name and email address.